programistka/personal-website/content/blog/using-eslint-and-prettier-in-a-typescript-project/index.md

     "plugin:@typescript-eslint/recommended" // Uses the recommended rules from @typescript-eslint/eslint-plugin
   ],
   parserOptions: {
-    ecmaVersion: 2018, // Allows for the parsing of modern ECMAScript features
-    sourceType: "module", // Allows for the use of imports
     ecmaFeatures: {
       jsx: true // Allows for the parsing of JSX
     }